MariMach/Graph_Algorithms/README.md

   These graphs play an importamt role in representing structures with dependencies.
   Several efficient algorithms exist to operates on DAGs.
   - All out-trees are DAGs but not all DAGs are out-trees.
+  In a DAG, no two vertices v and w can be in the same strong component if there were, there would be both a directed path from v to w and one from w to v, which implies that the digraph has a directed cycle.
+Thus, each vertex is its own strong component  V SCCs.

 # 6. Bipartite Graph
   A bipartite graph is one whose vertices can be split into two independent groups U, V such that every edge connects between U and V.